Alberta Probate Forms: Complete Guide to GA1, GA2, and More

 - Incomplete beneficiary information

-Form GA2 - Affidavit of Applicant for Grant
+Form GA2 - Inventory

 Additional Forms (Situation-Dependent)